Estanislao Rodríguez-Ponga: Career

 For the autonomous regions, the new model of autonomic financing, the new economic agreement with the Basque Country and the new economic agreement with Navarre were approved.

 Regarding the local taxes, both the Cadastre Law (Catastro) and the new Law for local taxes (Ley de Haciendas Locales) were also approved.
 Furthermore, the double imposition agreements were expanded to 20 countries more.

 In 2002, he was the president of the European Union Tax Committee, writing the proposals of savings, tobacco and energetic community directives.

 In 2002, the Public Prosecutor's Office accused him for the alleged creation of a finance products handbook, found in BBV.
 The judge, Baltasar Garzón dismissed the accusation because Estanislao was not working in BBV when the handbook was, supposedly, created.

 Eventually, in 2006, another judge, Fernando Grande-Marlaska shelved definitely the case.

-After Spanish Socialist Workers' Party won the General Elections in 2004, he resigned his position.
+After Spanish Socialist Workers' Party won the general election in 2004, he resigned his position.
 Afterwards, he was awarded with the Knighthood of the Grand Cross of the Order of Isabella the Catholic.

 Since 2004, he participates in different boards of directors.
 In 2006, he was elected as a member of the board of directors of Caja Madrid.
 He is the treasurer of the Economists Association of Madrid and manager in El Corte Inglés.